jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_display.md

 ----------------|------------
 Customized views | Show custom views.
 All | All monitored connections.
-Recent | The 9 most recently viewed connections.
+Recent | Show the 9 most recently viewed connections.
-Connection type(s) | Groups monitored connections by connection type.
-For example, 'SQL Server' groups all monitored SQL Servers.
+Connection type(s) | Shows all monitored connections for that connection type.
+For example, 'SQL Server' lists all monitored SQL Servers.

 ### Color and number